krilleellerstoffe/PNumberValidator/README.md

    - If no century is provided, the program infers the century based on the current year.
 4. **Date Validation**: The program validates the date part of the number, ensuring it represents a valid date (e.g., leap year calculations for February 29).
 5. **Luhn Check**: The last digit (control digit) is validated using Luhn's algorithm.
-6. **Organisationsnummer Validation**: For organization numbers, the third and fourth digits must be 20 or higher, and the Luhn check is applied.
+6. **Organisationsnummer Validation**: For organization numbers, the third digit must be 2 or higher, and the Luhn check is applied.

+## Build scripts
+Build scripts are provided which automatically checks if .net is installed, then builds, runs tests and main project.
+Linux - `build-and-run-linux.sh`
+Windows - `build-and-run-win.bat`

 ## Usage